 There are other elements of physics at play when launching a boat.
 For example, the engine of your vehicle has to generate the right amount of torque to go up the boat ramp.
 You can also use a combination of physics and trigonometry to figure out the ideal slope for a boat ramp.
 So when you go boating, remember that you're really doing science.

-To learn more about boating, set sail for the links on the next page.
+To learn more about boating, set sail for the links below.